bata26/MyVacation/README.md

 - Admin can browse top 3 activities.
 - Admin can view all reservations.
 - Admin can delete a reservation.
-- Admin can view an user profile.
+- Admin can view a user profile.
 - Admin can update an user profile.
 - Admin can delete an user.
-- Admin can approve/refuse an acccomodation/activity insertion.
+- Admin can approve/refuse an accommodation/activity insertion.
 - Admin can view all the stats and analytics on the admin page. </br>

 ## Non functional requirements